nguyensjsu/cmpe281-avengers/XP Values/XP-Core-Value-Communication.md

 Everyone pushed their tasks that were in development and ready to start.
 We discussed few challenges we were facing regarding manual demostration of partition tolerance and the selection of NoSQL domain for the module.
 Each one gave insight on the knowledge they had regarding this.

 The base of the module must be good enough so that one is stuck up after implementation starts.
 So we decided to give enough time for research and studying these new technology and the NoSQL.
-Also we discussed upon the UI technology, desgn and development requirements.
+Also we discussed upon the UI technology, design and development requirements.

 We also had a conference call to discuss the work in progress.All the work is going according to the plan and everything is being updated in the sprint burndown chart.